Asti7/oolio-challenge/README.md

 - **Basic UI**: Focused on functionality over polish

-**This is foundation that can be extended with real APIs, actual printing, and enhanced UI features.
-For demo purposes I have focused on implemneation specfics to keep things lean.**
+**This is the foundation that can be extended with real APIs, actual printing, and enhanced UI features.
+For demo purposes I have focused on implementation specfics to keep things lean.**